 Board of Directors

-Arthur Jackson, Immediate Past President
+Arthur Jackson, Past President

-Arthur Jackson is the immediate past president of the Humanist Community in Silicon Valley.
+Arthur Jackson is a longtime past president of the Humanist Community in Silicon Valley.
 He came to this area in 1969 to experiment with developing a model chapter to help American Humanist Association chapters become more firmly based by employing a full time paid executive director of the chapter.
 He has been active in the American Humanist Association since 1962, worked as assistant director from 1965 to 1969.

 Arthur is the author of numerous articles and two books, The Humanist Chapter of the Future and The Future of Humanism (1982-1993), and How to Live the Good Life: A User’s Guide for Modern Humans (2011).
 For him, humanism comes closest to what is needed to change the world for the better, so he has spent the bulk of his life working to improve and advance it.
 Email: Arthur AT ArthurMJackson DOT com

 Debbie Allen joined the Humanist Community in Silicon Valley as its executive director in October of 2016, and departed from that role in the spring of 2018.
 She continues to be aware of our activities, and occasionally contributes suggestions and ideas to HCSV.

 Debbie has been a board member of the American Humanist Association since 2013.
 She currently serves as secretary of the board, and chairs the Chapter Services Committee, which supports local humanist groups through services, materials, publicity, and grants.
 Her primary interests lie in nurturing grassroots efforts to promote humanism, and in creating easily accessible humanist education programs for children and families.
 She also serves as president on the board of the Humanist Society, an adjunct program of the AHA that certifies and educates Humanist Celebrants